 That sounds like the taste of goodwill to me!

 And My Red Tea is resource-conscious too.
 They are committed to reducing consumption of materials which is why their tea bags are string-free, staple-free, and chlorine-free.
-After steeping, these bags will be welcome in your compost pile.
+After infusion, these teabags will be welcome in your compost pile.

 You get used to a brand and you don’t want to switch because you don’t see the point.
 There’s comfort in reliability and tea is supposed to be a comfort.

 The red rooibos tea produced by The Freshpak Company is just such a comfort, and more.
-This South African company has been in operation for decades and its devotees swear by Freshpak tea.
+This South African business has been in operation for decades and its devotees swear by Freshpak tea.

 Indeed, many tea reviewers have been drinking Freshpak red rooibos for so long that they can make robust claims that consumers of other less established brands cannot make.

 For example, reviewers find that Freshpak is: